A PRD is a structured set of guidelines for what a product (or feature) should be.

 What we've reviewed above is a representative snapshot of what a PRD looks like today.

 As mentioned, it's a representative sample, but should provide a directionally accurate idea of what a PRD might look like.
 Don't be surprised though if you see different formats out there or different types of content included (e.g., a work estimates section from an engineering lead on how long it will take to build, etc.).
+For example, here is a great PRD template put together by Kevin Yien, a Product Lead at Square.

 Finally, modern communication platforms and productivity tools like Slack, Google Docs, Notion, Quip, Office Online, Dropbox Paper, Asana, will have a significant impact on the evolution of PRDs in the coming decades.
 Already, we've seen PRDs evolve to become "living" documents that tag key contributors, solicit inline comments and feedback and embed additional data (e.g., tables, screenshots, etc).